Backpacking in wildest Mexico

 Visit the SUNY Cortland Study Abroad website for the application.

 A transformative wilderness experience.
-SUNY Cortland is partnering with Wilderness Rescue Training to offer a backpacking trip in the magical Sierra la Laguna mountains of the sunny Baja peninsula.
-In Baja, the spine of the sierra rises from sea level to 6,000 feet, offering breathtaking views of the Sea of Cortez.
-Huge canyons provide shade and water and conceal cave paintings created by the people who lived there long before the peninsula was explored by Jesuit missionaries in the 18th century.
+The State University of New York partners with Wilderness Rescue Training each year to offer a backpacking trip in the magical Sierra de la Laguna mountains of Baja California Sur.
+In sunny Baja, the spine of the sierra rises from sea level to above 6,000 feet, offering breathtaking views.
+Wild and remote canyons provide shade and water and conceal cave paintings created by the people who lived there long before the peninsula was explored by Jesuit missionaries in the 18th century.

 College credit and life-long leadership skills.
-You will master outdoor living skills and walk away with the expertise to lead your own backpacking trips anywhere in the world.
-Baja California Sur is beautiful, friendly, safe, and rarely visited by Americans.
+You will master outdoor living skills and walk away with the skills and confidence to lead your own backpacking trips.
+Baja is beautiful and safe, and the locals are friendly and welcoming.
+The Sierra de la Laguna is a pristine area, rarely visited by Americans.

 Cultural immersion.
 In these mountains there are small substance farms, or ranchos, hidden far from the nearest road.
-The rancheros that live there lead self-sufficient lifestyles, raising goats and tending orchards.
+The rancheros that live there lead self-sufficient lifestyles, raising goats and cows and tending citrus and mango orchards.
 We can learn a lot about living close to the land from interacting with these off-the-grid families.
-While exploring Baja, you'll also have ample opportunities to practice your Spanish language skills, although knowledge of Spanish is not a prerequisite for this course.
+While exploring Baja, you'll also have opportunities to practice your Spanish language skills, although knowledge of Spanish is not a prerequisite for this course.

 How do I sign up?